JustAGhosT/twinesandstraps/docs/IMPLEMENTATION_SUMMARY.md

 ## Next Steps for Client

 1. **Set WhatsApp Number**
-   - Log into Netlify dashboard
+   - Log into Azure Portal
-   - Navigate to Site settings → Environment variables
+   - Navigate to App Service → Configuration → Application settings
    - Add `NEXT_PUBLIC_WHATSAPP_NUMBER` with your WhatsApp business number
-   - Redeploy site for changes to take effect
+   - Restart App Service for changes to take effect

 2. **Test the Integration**
    - Visit a product page